QGIS algorithm for natural shadow modelling.

 import numpy shadows = elevations - numpy.maximum.accumulate( elevations )

-The accumulate function takes care that values in a (numpy) array that stores the elevation model would only increase, from the beginning of the array to its end.
-Imagine that you walk over a mountain, and the path is constantly winding upwards and downwards.
+The accumulate function takes care that values in the (numpy) array which stores the elevation model would only increase, from the beginning of the array to the end.
+Imagine walking over a mountain, along a path which is constantly winding upwards and downwards.
 If you would like to move only upwards, you would need to fill all valleys with soil or water.
-The accumulate function does that, it simulates a cascading terrain profile where we can travel either upwards or over a flat terrain.
+The accumulate function does just that, it simulates a cascading terrain profile where we can travel either upwards or over a flat terrain.
 Filled portions of the terrain become shadows if you imagine the sun shining into a flank of a mountain.
 Shadow depth is calculated by subtracting the cascading model from the actual terrain height.

 from math import tan, radians tilt_factor = tan(radians(sun_angle)) * pixel_size tilt_matrix = tilt_factor * (indices_x + indices_y)